How Dentists Treat a Serious Tooth Infection

 What are the symptoms of a tooth infection?

 Look out for pain, sensitivity, and swelling.
 The pain may move to parts of your face or jaw, as well.
 If you have a fever, seek emergency care.
-Bacteria from a severe tooth infection can enter your bloodstream, causing a life-threatening sepsis.
-The professionals at Emergency Dentist can diagnose and treat your tooth or gum abscess.
+Bacteria from a severe tooth infection can enter your bloodstream, causing life-threatening sepsis.
+The professionals at Emergency Dentist near me can diagnose and treat your tooth or gum abscess.

 Causes of Dental Abscess